Last updated: 13 December 2022

 “We suffer more often in imagination than in reality.”

 And this applies to planning a motorcycle trip, too.
-Because whilst I’m not going to say that planning a motorcycle tour is easy, it’s nowhere near as difficult as the process many conjure up in their heads.
+Because whilst I’m not saying that planning a motorcycle tour is easy, it’s nowhere near as difficult as many conjure up in their heads.

-In it, we look at everything from route planning and voice-guidance, to offline maps and social media.
+In these posts, we look at everything from route planning and voice guidance to offline maps and social media.

 Which Is The Best Motorcycle Route Planner?

-Personally, I’m not into the ‘social’ motorcycle route planner apps; as my ubiquitous resting bitch face will attest!
+Personally, I’m not into the social route planners – as my ubiquitous resting bitch face will attest!

 It provides me with all the tools I need, and I can file away routes in neat little folders so I know exactly where they all are.

-On top of this, MRA app comes with an integrated sat-nav which means I can plan (and follow) my routes in Europe all from one motorcycle route planner app.
+On top of this, MRA app comes with an integrated sat nav which means I can plan (and follow) my routes in Europe from one app.

-How Do You Plan A Trip Using A Motorcycle Route Planner?
+How Do You Plan A Europe Trip Using A Motorcycle Route Planner?

 Outlined below is my way of doing things.
 I’m not saying it’s the right way, but it works for me.